PrateekSinghRajput/Arduino-Nano-Board/README.md

-# 🌱 Arduino Nano Environmental Monitor 🚀
+# 🌱 Arduino Nano Development Board 🚀

 A compact and versatile **Arduino Nano** project integrating sensors, a **16x2 LCD display**, and **Bluetooth communication** for real-time environmental monitoring 📡.
 Perfect for **Beginners**, hobbyists, and embedded systems enthusiasts.